openprivacy/ansible-scap/README.md

 - `cd myfisma`
 - `govready scan`

+### Host: Copy your (Host) SSH public key identities to the 'server'
+_Note: Your port values may be different - check the vagrant-created inventory file_

+This enables the following 'ansible-playbook' command to run.
+- `ssh-copy-id vagrant@localhost -p 2200`

 ### Host: Update audit rules and issue.txt ('harden' role)
-_Note: Your port values may be different - check the inventory file, too._
-- `ssh-copy-id vagrant@localhost -p 2200`
+_This would generally be part of provision.yml but is separated out here for demo purposes._
 - `ansible-playbook -i inventory -l server harden.yml`

 ### Dashboard: Execute standard remediations suggested by the SSG